max-van-leeuwen/sparkle-mouse/readme.md

 <br><i>(the UI looks like Windows XP :P)</i>
 <br><br>

 Your sparkle settings are stored as <i>.sparkle</i> template files!
-Share them with friends, or use them on web with the included [package](https://github.com/max-van-leeuwen/sparkle-mouse/blob/main/packages/sparkle-mouse/README.md).
+Share them with friends between desktops, or use them on a web installation of Sparkle Mouse.

 I optimized the particles to run fully on the GPU, even with many different GIFs it runs pretty smooth!